August 8, 2012 - A University of California, Riverside

 philosophy professor, John Martin Fischer, has been awarded a three-year, $5 million grant by the John Templeton Foundation

 to study just this topicâ€”and yes, students can take his class.

 Fischer noted in an email, "Both I and my post-doc, Benjamin Mitchell-Yellin, will teach related classes over the next three years.
-I have frequently taught classes on death, immortality, and the meaning of life both at Yale University and UC Riverside."
+I have frequently taught classes on death, immortality, and the meaning of life both at Yale University

 So what's the meaning of life?
 More on that in a moment.

 Fischer noted, "We'll be open both to studying religious and non-religious views about immortality.
 One thing that we'll study is whether human beings would want to live forever: would it be boring?
 Would it lose its meaning and beauty and urgency?
 Does death give meaning to life?"

 According to the university's website announcing ( http://www.philosophy.ucr.edu/news/2012/index.html

 ) the grant award, many anecdotal reports of the afterlife abound, but there has been "no comprehensive and rigorous, scientific study of global reports about near-death and other experiences, or of how belief in immortality influences human behavior."
 The research

 will look at a range of phenomena, including heaven, hell, purgatory, and karma.
 The grant is the largest ever awarded to a humanities professor at UC Riverside, and one of the largest given to an individual at the university.